GLOBAL MARKETS-Stocks rise on solid earnings; safe-haven bonds gain

 "There's just not a lot of bad news out there when it comes to corporate earnings," he said.

-(Reporting by Herbert Lash, additional reporting by Lionel Laurent in London; Editing by Nick Zieminski)
+(Additional reporting by Lionel Laurent in London, reporting by Herbert Lash; Editing by Nick Zieminski)